 FAQs About Asbestos Abatement

-Your home should be the safest space for you and your family, but if your home was built prior to 1980 or it has sustained moisture damage that has caused mold to grow, there may be invisible health hazards lingering in the structure.
-Materials like lead, asbestos, and mold are all known to be potentially harmful to human health, so it is important to be sure that these materials are not found in your Bay Area home.
+Your home should be the safest space for you and your family, but if your home was built prior to 1980, there may be invisible health hazards lingering in the structure like asbestos.
+Materials like lead and asbestos are all known to be potentially harmful to human health, so it is important to be sure that these materials are not found in your Bay Area home.
 Abatement is the process of removing these contaminants safely by following EPA recommended guidelines and industry standards for both removal and disposal.
-Below, you’ll get a look at answers to some of the questions you may have about abatement before you call Environmental Remedies, Inc. for service in your home.
+Below, you’ll get a look at answers to some of the questions you may have about asbestos abatement before you call Environmental Remedies, Inc. for service in your home.

 Is Asbestos harmful to my health?